-Many of the Pueblos (primarily in the Galisteo Basin area, near the ancient lead, silver and turquoise mines in the Cerrillos Hills) had discovered how to make glazes out of lead compounds and often coated their utilitarian pottery with that before the Spanish invasion began.
+Some of the Pueblos (primarily in the Galisteo Basin area, near the ancient lead, silver and turquoise mines in the Cerrillos Hills) had discovered how to make glazes out of lead compounds and often coated utilitarian pottery with that before the Spanish invasion began.
 Bits and pieces of their pottery has been found from west of the Rio Grande to the Great Plains, from southern Colorado to nothern Mexico.
-After the 1680 Pueblo Revolt, the Spanish claimed the lead mines for themselves, to make lead shot for cannons and their primitive guns.
-The tribes were denied all access and the nature of much their pottery and its use changed almost overnight.
+After the 1680 Pueblo Revolt, the Spanish claimed the lead mines for themselves, to make lead shot for their primitive cannons and guns.
+The tribes were denied nearly all access and the nature of some of their pottery and its use changed almost overnight.

 Techniques such as slipping and painting a vessel were well developed 800 years ago and have changed little even today.
 A lot was forgotten when the Euro-American pioneer push westward nearly destroyed the art of pottery-making in the pueblos.
 Cheap and easy-to-use glazed vessels and metal cookware became available in quantity to the Puebloans when traders and then the railroads began to infiltrate the Southwest in the 1800's.
 Thankfully, Puebloan pottery is not now (nor likely ever was) a purely utilitarian item: in the pueblos, pottery has a spirit.
 It is a product of Mother Earth and her body forms the vessel and her bounty provides both the paints to decorate it with and the very need for creating the pottery in the first place.
 The children of Mother Earth who create pottery are aware of that spirit in the clay, in the paint, and ultimately in the synergy of the created vessel itself.
 In the traditional way, there are songs and prayers to accompany each step in the process of creating a sacred pot.
 It is the awareness of this spirit that kept pottery-making from being lost completely in favor of lesser spiritual quality but more durable and efficient tools.